Dataset and model relationships

 Tutorial: Fine-Tune a Model with Hugging Face Datasets via API

-A custom model trained on financial Q&A data, created entirely through API calls, ideal for automation and CI/CD pipelines.
+A custom model trained on financial Q&A data, created entirely through API calls, ideal for automation and CI/CD pipelines.Prerequisites

-- A 4Minds account with API access
+- A 4MINDS account with API access

 - Your API key (found in Account Settings)